SHoward-Realm/docs-platform-sh/getting-started-1/android-quick-start/step-1-my-first-realm-app.md

 ### Next step {#continue-to-the-advanced-tutorial}

-Now that you have seen the ToDo app in action, you can continue to our advanced tutorial that will teach you about a new feature, called Partial Sync, included with Realm Cloud.
+Now that you have seen the ToDo app in action, you can continue to our advanced tutorial that will teach you about a new feature, called Query-based sync, included with Realm Cloud.
 This functionality will enable you to synchronize a subset of data from the server, via a query.
 As an example, we will use it such that the ToDo app will only sync the data specific for the user.

 {% page-ref page="step-2-adding-partial-sync.md" %}